isislab-unisa/3dify/README.md

 8. [Where to apply changes](#where-to-apply-changes)
 9. [3Dify Test Suite](#3dify-test-suite)

+# Hackathon

+A Hackathon is currently underway where 3Dify users will compete to create the best avatars.
+After two phases, a panel will select the winner, who will receive a **Meta Quest 3**.

+If you’re interested, head over to the [official Hackathon page](hackathon_poster).

 # Introduction
 The 3Dify project aims to enable avatar creation using advanced AI and a modular software architecture.
 Such a modular architecture allows for flexible and scalable development, ensuring easy updates and improvements.